grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Through the dense part of the garbage patch at night; then in the morning they dive, and Cassandra hears the Grackle)

-They spent the entire night slowly pinging their way through the densely polluted surface water with the _Gnat_ following dutifully behind.
+They spent the entire night pinging their way through the densely polluted surface water with the _Gnat_ following dutifully behind.
 Percy instinctively was feeling uncomfortable about the racket the two ships were making, especially since every ping told anyone within a 10, maybe even 20, mile radius precisely where they were.
 And of course even at a near-idle, the _Gnat's_ diesel --- which Shakes was now running again --- growled loudly with sympathetic vibrations reflected back from the abandoned ship hulls surrounding them.
 Captain Percy reassured herself that they were far off any routine shipping lanes, and most vessels would steer around this patch they had chosen to plunge into.
 This refuse patch that was more and more appearing to be quite a massive obstacle to make one's way across.

 The boats were still on the surface, and Percy was still standing on the bridge of the _Prospect_, when the morning sun eased itself up over the eastern horizon.
 Its long red rays ignited the landscape of black hulks around them until it looked like boats were stirring the dead waters of an underworld lake of blood.